 Headaches are a common annoyance for most people.
-There are numerous claims about the benefits of apple cider vinegar, from improving digestion to helping to treat headaches.
+There are numerous claims about the benefits of apple cider vinegar, including its ability to help treat headaches.

 Apple cider vinegar has a strong flavor, especially for those who are not used to it.
 The most basic apple cider vinegar recipe is 1 teaspoon (tsp) of apple cider vinegar and 12 ounces (oz) of water.

-A person can drink this mixture, as needed, for headache relief.
+A person can drink this mixture as needed.

 There are a variety of tastier ways to incorporate apple cider vinegar into a home remedy, including: